Asian Art Outpost

 cān chán

-This title speaks of reaching an understanding (of Zen or the world).
-It also means "to practice meditation".
-The two concepts lead you to the idea that meditation leads to understanding.
-This is pretty deep, so you can do your own research, or decide what this means for you.
+參禪 is a title that speaks of reaching an understanding (of Zen or the world).
+It also means “to practice meditation.”
+The two concepts lead you to the idea that meditation leads to understanding. 參禪 is pretty deep, so you can do your research or decide what this means for you.

 Zen / Chan / Meditation